The PPP-completeness of the Ward-Szabo theorem: Our Results

 \begin{definition} The problem $\CategorizedPigeon$ is defined as follows: Given two Boolean circuits $p: \{ 0, 1 \}^{m_1 + m_2} \to \{ 0, 1 \}^{m_1}$ and $h: \{ 0, 1 \}^{m_1 + m_2} \to \{ 0, 1 \}^{m_2}$ and a list of $k$ removed elements $\Pi := \{ \pi_1, \pi_2, \dots, \pi_k \} \subseteq \{ 0, 1 \}^{m_1 + m_2}$, where $k < 2^{m_1}$, find one of the following: \begin{enumerate*}[label = (\arabic*)] \item an element $x \in \{ 0, 1 \}^{m_1 + m_2} \setminus \Pi$ such that $h(x) \in h(\Pi)$; \item two distinct elements $x, y \in \{ 0, 1 \}^{m_1 + m_2} \setminus \Pi$ such that $p(x) = p(y)$ and $h(x) = h(y)$. \end{enumerate*} \end{definition}

-The totality of the problem \CategorizedPigeon is based on the pigeonhole principle as follows: If the set $U$ with $2^{m_1 + m_2} - k$ elements is partitioned into $2^{m_1}$ groups, where $k < 2^{m_1}$, then there is a group with at least $2^{m_2}$ elements.
-Again, by the pigeonhole principle, every function $h$ that maps a set with $2^{m_2}$ elements to another set with $2^{m_2} - 1$ elements always has a collision, i.e., two distinct elements $x$ and $y$ such that $h(x) = h(y)$.
+The totality of the problem \CategorizedPigeon is based on the pigeonhole principle.
+If the set with $2^{m_1 + m_2} - k$ elements is partitioned into $2^{m_1}$ groups, where $k < 2^{m_1}$, then there is a group with at least $2^{m_2}$ elements.
+For every \CategorizedPigeon instance, the function $p$ implicitly represents a partition the set $\{ 0, 1 \}^{m_1 + m_2} \setminus \Pi$ into $2^{m_2}$ groups $M_1, M_2, \dots, M_{2^{m_2}}$.
+Hence, $p(x)$ implies that the element $x$ is partitioned into the $p(x)$-th group.
+Again, by the pigeonhole principle, every map $h$ from the set with $2^{m_2}$ elements to another set with $2^{m_2} - 1$ elements always has a collision, i.e., two distinct elements $x$ and $y$ such that $h(x) = h(y)$.
+Roughly speaking, for every \CategorizedPigeon instance, the function $h$ represents a \Pigeon instance with $m_2$ input and output gates, respectively.